 So what does this groundbreaking law mean for you?
 Visit our blog for the full details!

 Legal Voice has worked for more than a decade—in recent years with our partners in the Washington Work & Family Coalition, and this year specifically with legislators and representatives from the business community—to secure this victory for Washington families.
 Please join us in thanking the key legislators who made this law a reality: Sen. Joe Fain, Sen. Karen Keiser, and Rep. June Robinson.
-You can even include a note about what this groundbreaking law means to you.

 Thank you for sharing your story, raising your voice, and blazing a path to a new, better reality for Washington’s working families.